 This class is divided into 21 modules in Canvas for each "day" of class.
 Each module contains reading assignments, videos, and homework.
 The due date for all assignments is listed in the title of each module.
 You are responsible for completing all of your assignments on time.
-Late assignments will lose 1% of their grade per day late.
+Late assignments will lose 2% of their grade per day late.
 Exams and the final are separate work and discussed below.
+You will need to use Canvas and Zoom to complete the class.
+Please visit the remote learning page for any technical support or advice.